Substance Abuse Treatment for Veterans in Austin, TX

 Accessibility to care

-Veterans may face challenges in accessing timely and appropriate healthcare, including addiction treatment services.
-Issues such as stigma or bureaucratic hurdles can hinder their ability to seek help.
+Veterans may face challenges in accessing timely and appropriate healthcare, including substance abuse treatment services.
+Issues such as stigma or bureaucratic hurdles can hinder their ability to seek the help they need.

 04